 Are all Board hearings conducted in the same manner?

 No. The Board conducts two types of hearings: full hearing and exception hearings.
-Full hearings are held for most disciplinary and layoff appeals.
+Full hearings are held for most disciplinary. layoff, and rule violation appeals.
 Exception hearings are held for most appeals that have been reviewed by the director or designee or heard by a hearing examiner.
 More information on each type of hearing can be found by clicking on full hearings

 and exception hearings